patternfly/patternfly-react/packages/react-core/src/components/Button/examples/Button.md

 ### Aria-disabled examples

-[Accessible Rich Internet Applications (ARIA)](https://www.w3.org/WAI/standards-guidelines/aria/) is a set of roles and attributes specified by the [World Wide Web Consortium].
+[Accessible Rich Internet Applications (ARIA)](https://www.w3.org/WAI/standards-guidelines/aria/) is a set of roles and attributes specified by the World Wide Web Consortium.
 ARIA defines ways to make web content and web applications more accessible to people with disabilities.

 Buttons that are aria-disabled are similar to normal disabled buttons, except they can receive focus.
-Every button variant can be aria disabled using the `isAriaDisabled` property.
+Every button variant can be aria-disabled using the `isAriaDisabled` property.

 ```ts file="./ButtonAriaDisabled.tsx"
 ```

-### With tooltip
+### Aria-disabled with tooltip

 Unlike normal disabled buttons, aria-disabled buttons can support tooltips.

 ```ts file="./ButtonAriaDisabledTooltip.tsx"
 ```

-### Link as button with tooltip
+### Aria-disabled link as button with tooltip

 Aria-disabled buttons can operate as links, which also support tooltips.